Some people turn to CBD as an alternative treatment for seizures and epilepsy.

 These capsules cost $0.05 per mg of CBD, which is significantly cheaper than average.

 Our go-to choice here is the full spectrum gummies from Five CBD.
-They have a high potency of 50 mg (with 5 mg of THC) and are made with full spectrum hemp extract.
+They have a high potency of 50 mg (with 5 mg of THC) and an option for 25 mg, and are made with full spectrum hemp extract.

 However, similar to capsules, gummies shouldn’t be your only CBD product for seizures because they’re less effective than oils.

-Third party tests verify the purity of these gummies, but they might have more CBD than advertised.
+Third party tests verify the purity of these gummies, and they passed the test for CBD levels with results within the acceptable 10% variance.

 Five CBD uses organic American hemp to make its products.